encounterplus/Harvester-Adventure/3 Campsite.md

       Sword (specific) to the Heart.
 The Harvester is destroyed if a specific legendary weapon is driven into its heart while it is incapacitated in its resting place."
 actions:
   - name: Scythe
     description: "Melee Weapon Attack: +6 to hit, reach 10 ft., 4 (2d4) slashing plus 7 (2d6) necrotic damage damage.
-The target’s hit point maximum is reduced by an amount equal to the necrotic damage taken, and the vampire regains hit points equal to that amount.
+The target’s hit point maximum is reduced by an amount equal to the necrotic damage taken, and the Harvester regains hit points equal to that amount.
 The reduction lasts until the target finishes a long rest.
 The target dies if this effect reduces its hit point maximum to 0."
   - name: Claws
     description: "Melee Weapon Attack: +6 to hit, reach 5 ft., one creature.
 Hit: 8 (2d4+3) slashing damage.
 Instead of dealing damage, the Harvester can grapple the target (escape DC 13)."
 ```
+Derived from Vampire, System Reference Document 5.1 Copyright 2016, Wizards of the Coast, Inc.{.footnote}